MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/xaml-host-controls.md

 # UWP controls in desktop applications

 > [!NOTE]
-> The APIs and controls discussed in this article are currently available as a developer preview.
+> XAML islands are currently available as a developer preview.
 Although we encourage you to try them out in your own prototype code now, we do not recommend that you use them in production code at this time.
 These APIs and controls will continue to mature and stabilize in future Windows releases.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
+>
+> If you have feedback about XAML islands, send your feedback to XamlIslandsFeedback@microsoft.com.
+Your insights and scenarios are critically important to us.

 Windows 10 now enables you to use UWP controls in non-UWP desktop applications so that you can enhance the look, feel, and functionality of your existing desktop applications with the latest Windows 10 UI features that are only available via UWP controls.
 This means that you can use UWP features such as [Windows Ink](../design/input/pen-and-stylus-interactions.md) and controls that support the [Fluent Design System](../design/fluent-design-system/index.md) in your existing WPF, Windows Forms, and C++ Win32 applications.
 This developer scenario is sometimes called *XAML islands*.